oscar-system/oscar-website/meetings/2024-09/program.md

 ### Tuesday

-**Tuesday our usual room is booked for another event, we can use 48-438 and 48-419 instead**
+**Tuesday afternoon our usual room is booked for another event, we can use 48-438 and 48-419 instead**

 - 09:00 Morning standup
 - 09:30 Group photo